VivekChaurasia03/Rust-Decompress/README.md

-## Rust Zip Compression CLI Tool
+## Rust Zip Decompression CLI Tool

-This project is a small CLI tool written in Rust that performs basic compression on a file provided by the user.
+This project is a small CLI tool written in Rust that performs basic decompression on a file provided by the user.
 It utilizes the `zip` crate to work with zip files.

 ### Usage